-Difficulties exist for beneficiaries on accessing housing once status is granted as there is currently a housing crisis in Ireland which impacts everyone.
+Difficulties exist for beneficiaries on accessing housing once status is granted as there is currently a housing crisis in Ireland, which affects Irish citizens and international protection applicants alike.
 This means that beneficiaries have difficulty leaving Direct Provision and finding suitable housing.
 This is exacerbated by the accommodation crisis in Ireland, where waiting lists for social housing are long and rental costs exceed the amounts paid in rent supplements.
 Discrimination and racism is also reported in the rental market.

 This issue is still ongoing at the time of writing and while IPAS have not issued any additional notices requesting that people vacate their Direct Provision centre, the Irish Refugee Council has encountered both categories of affected persons through its Direct Service provision who face difficulty accessing Direct Provision accommodation.
 They are advised to remain in their accommodation centre and are assisted by the Irish Refugee Council’s direct support services with providing written representations to IPAS and other relevant agencies.

 The Department of Justice has a specific team who work in collaboration with DePaul Ireland, the Jesuit Refugee Service, the Peter McVerry Trust, officials in the Department of Housing, Planning and Local Government, and the City and County Managers Association to collectively support residents with status or permission to remain to access housing options.
 By the end of 2019, a total of 732 people transitioned out of accommodation centres, of which 500 did with the assistance of the services and support mentioned above.
 Figures for 2020 and 2021 were not available at the time of updating.